sudeeprp/rapa-home/vocational-learning.md

 | Discover new techniques | Learn |
 | Avoid risks | Manage with existing |

-## Curiosity

-Given a purpose, use synthetic audiences to trigger curiosity.
-For example, if the purpose was to "make it reliable in production": Instead of structuring all the modes of inquiry, trigger curiosity by synthesising usage:

-`Your script successfully processes
-42 repositories.
-I tried it on 8,000.
-This happened...`

 ## Out of scope

 These items are invaluable in learning, yet uncontrollable: